-The Fed helped fuel a stock market boom that benefited wealthy Americans — and left behind everyone else
+Analysis | The Fed helped fuel a stock market boom that benefited wealthy Americans — and left behind everyone else

 Tan, precariously perched on the lowest rung of America’s working class, earns about $25,000 a year as a job coach for adults with special needs near Irvine, Calif.
 She’s a single mom and grandmother and can afford food, rent and health care only with the help of federal safety net programs.

 Her savings account totals around $11,000, most of it from recent tax refunds and stimulus payments.
 She’s reluctant to risk that money in stocks, so the bull market will probably continue to charge past her.
 Meanwhile, thanks to the Fed’s near-zero interest rates, the best rate her credit union could offer was 0.5 percent for a long-term certificate of deposit (CD).
-That would mean earning $60 a year on her savings while tying the money up for five years.
+That would mean earning less than $60 a year on her savings while tying the money up for five years.

 Tan’s situation is far from unique.
 Social Security is the top source of wealth for most lower-income households with workers nearing retirement, according to Teresa Ghilarducci, an economist at the New School in New York City who specializes in retirement.